GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Methodology

 \end{itemize}

-\paragraph{\bf Implementation and Experimental Setup.} We performed our experiments on machines with an Intel Xeon CPU, NVIDIA Quadro P5000 GPU, 32 GB RAM, and Ubuntu 20.04.
-We implement \NAME{} in Python, using the chaospy library~\cite{chaospy}.
-We use Gazebo 11~\cite{gazeboSim} to capture images for Corn-Monitor, Car-Straight, and Car-Curved benchmarks.
+\paragraph{Implementation and experimental setup.} We performed our experiments on machines with a Quadro P5000 GPU, using a single Xeon CPU core.
+We implement \NAME{} in Python, using the \texttt{chaospy} library~\cite{chaospy}.
+We use Gazebo 11~\cite{gazeboSim} to capture images for Crop-Monitor, Car-Straight, and Car-Curved benchmarks.
 We run all image processing neural networks on the GPU.
 We run ACAS-NN entirely on CPU as its network is small.

-Since there are no closed form solutions for calculating the state distribution over time for non-trivial systems, we compare \NAME{} to a MCS baseline.
-We set \NAME{} parameters as follows: $G$ is a 11x11 grid in the safe state space, $N_i = 350$, and $o_\mathit{gpc}=4$.
+For estimating state distribution over time, we compare the \NAME{}-generated $M_\mathit{GPC}$ to a MCS baseline using $M_V$.
+We set \NAME{} parameters as follows: $G$ is a $11 \times 11$ grid in the safe state space, $N_i = 350$, and $o_\mathit{gpc}=4$.
+We additionally experiment with alternate values for $G$ and $N_i$, as they directly affect perception model training data generation time.
 We set the number of time steps $T = 100$.
-For MCS, we set $N_s = 1000$ to limit runtime to $\le 24$ hours.
-For \NAME{}, we set $N_s = 10000$ for better distribution fidelity and confidence bounds.
+To keep MCS runtime within 24 hours, We set $N_s = 1,000$ for MCS.
+For \NAME{}, we increase $N_s$ to 10,000 as $M_\mathit{GPC}$ is much faster than $M_V$ and increasing the number of samples decreases sampling error for $M_\mathit{GPC}$.

+For calculating sensitivity indices, we calculate sensitivity using both the analytical and empirical method described in Section~\ref{sec:approach}.
+It is not possible to compare sensitivity indices against $M_V$, as $M_V$ has a different set of inputs (environment specification instead of a sample from $\mathcal N(0, 1)$).
+Therefore, we use sensitivity index calculation using $M'_V$ as the baseline.
+For the empirical method, we set $N_s = 10^6$, but also monitor the results obtained by setting $N_s$ to $10^4$, $10^5$, and $10^7$.
+We calculate the sensitivity of state variables to those in the previous time step, as well as the sensitivity of the change in the state variables.

+\paragraph{Environmental factors.} For the Crop-Monitor benchmark, our test scenario includes two types of crops (corn and tobacco).
+There are four different corn growth stages.
+For each type and growth stage, there are multiple crop models (30 in total).
+For the Car benchmarks, our scenario includes the presence of other cars, pedestrians, and skid marks that may obstruct lane markings.
+We also vary lighting conditions.

-\paragraph{\bf Distribution Similarity Metrics.} We use two complementary similarity metrics to compare MCS and \NAME{} state distributions at each time step.
-The KS statistic quantifies the maximum distance between two cumulative distribution functions, while the Wasserstein metric can be interpreted as the energy needed to transform one distribution into another.
-The smaller the metrics are, the more closely the two distributions resemble each other.
-We also compare the fraction of simulated vehicles remaining in the safe region till each time step.
+\paragraph{Distribution similarity metrics.} We use two complementary similarity metrics to separately compare each dimension of the MCS and \NAME{} state distributions at each time step.
+The conservative \emph{KS statistic} quantifies the maximum distance between the cumulative distribution functions of the two distributions at any point.
+The \emph{Wasserstein metric} quantifies the minimum probability mass that must be moved to transform one distribution into the other.
+For both metrics, a lower value indicates greater distribution similarity.
+We can use these distribution similarity metrics despite using more samples for \NAME{} than for MCS.